vivawan/508-midterm/script/Assignment3.md

     mutate(Legend = "Environmental_Complaint")
 ```

-- make the maps of risk variable
+-   Make the maps of risk factors count

 ```r
 # add variables to the fishnet